pombreda/graphkit/README.md

 # GraphKit

-GraphKit is a collection of language-specific static source code analysis tools which use a common output format that enumerates the definitions and cross-references in code.
-The vision driving GraphKit is to make developer tools (such as editors, code search, build tools, etc.) more powerful and easier to create, by providing a standard way for them to determine information about a project's source code.
+GraphKit is a collection of source code analyzers for several popular programming languages that output a standard data format listing a project's code definitions and cross-references.
+The vision driving GraphKit is to make dev tools (such as editors, code search, build tools, etc.) more powerful and easier to create, by providing a standard way for them to determine information about a project's source code.

 **The problem:** Dev tools, such as editors, build tools, package managers, linters, etc., must partially reimplement a language's compiler or interpreter